 GSO issued standards are implemented in the seven member countries.
 Saudi Arabia implements GSO regulations and standards if they are more recently updated compared to existing SFDA regulations.
-However, originating from the GSO, there are some of SFDA regulations that are not compatible with international standards and U.S. regulations, or are costly to enforce or implement.
-Examples of this include the ban on animal protein in animal feed, and the ban on poultry stunning/immobilization for religious purposes.
+However, while originating from the GSO, there are some of SFDA regulations that are not compatible with international standards and/or U.S. regulations or are costly to enforce or implement.
+Examples of this include the ban on animal protein in animal feed the ban on poultry stunning/immobilization for religious purposes, and nutrition labeling requirements.